fpgaprince/rtd/docs/source/advance.rst

     slack = (source clock delay + data path delay) - (destination clock delay) + clock uncertainty

-positive means it takes the data time to get to the destination flop, such that data doesn't change immediately on a clock edge, data is held for the hold requirement.
+positive means it takes the data time to get to the destination flop, such that data doesn't change immediately on a clock edge, old data at FF2 is held for the hold requirement. old data is stable before new data arrives. it means it took more time for data to arrive than the required time, therefore the subtraction result is positive..

     hold slack = data arrival time - data required time